Home > Living and Working Well > Healthy Lifestyles > Adult obesity

 Definition (BMI score) Males Females

-Source: NHS Digital, Health Survey for England, 2019: Overweight and obesity in adults and children
+Source: NHS Digital, Health Survey for England 2022: Adult and children's overweight and obesity tables

-The National Institute for Health and Clinical Excellence (NICE) guidance on overweight and obesity8 recognises that BMI needs to be interpreted with caution as it is not a direct measure of fat distribution and recommends the use of waist circumference alongside BMI as a more accurate method of measuring overweight and obesity and for assessing the associated health risks for adults.
+The National Institute for Health and Clinical Excellence (NICE) guidance on overweight and obesityrecognises that BMI needs to be interpreted with caution as it is not a direct measure of fat distribution and recommends the use of waist circumference alongside BMI as a more accurate method of measuring overweight and obesity and for assessing the associated health risks for adults.7

 Figure 2: Waist circumference classification